NREL/SOEP-QSS-Test/Status.md

 ### EventIndicator4: Event Indicator Feature Test
 * The zero-crossing functions are a sinusoid that crosses zero (rather than functions that "bounce" off zero) to check that the QSS+FMU zero-crossing approach works in this (easier) case
-* The sinusoids cause deactivation issues so the --dtInf and --dtMax controls are used
+* The sinusoids cause deactivation issues so the --dtInf control is used

 ### EventIndicator5: Event Indicator Feature Test
 * OCT generates 4 event indicators for the 2 sampler clauses, 2 of which move between -.2 and -.1, never reaching zero